Skip to main content

 ]);

-I would also like to mention here that I have come across a great service that has utilised a similar feature for checkout and it worked like a charm - although probably not written in AngularJS.
-I wish all checkouts would be as easy as the one by Gumroad.
-Have a go at their demo: https://gumroad.com/l/demo.
-Finally, here's the full source code on GitHub for those of you who would like to improve the code.
+I should also mention that I’ve come across a great service that uses a similar feature for checkout, and it worked beautifully.
+I wish all checkouts were as smooth as Gumroad’s.
+And here’s the full source code on GitHub for anyone who’d like to improve the code.